MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-rms.md

 To support this scenario, Exchange Online must be enabled for the Azure Rights Management service and the new capabilities in Office 365 Message Encryption.
 For more information about this configuration, see [Exchange Online: IRM Configuration](configure-office365.md#exchangeonline-irm-configuration).

-For more information about the new capabilities that include supporting all email accounts on all devices, see the following blog post: [Email Encryption and Rights Protection](https://techcommunity.microsoft.com/t5/microsoft-security-and/email-encryption-and-rights-protection/ba-p/110801).
+For more information about the new capabilities that include supporting all email accounts on all devices, see the following blog post: [Announcing new capabilities available in Office 365 Message Encryption](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Email-Encryption-and-Rights-Protection/ba-p/110801).

 ## What devices and which file types are supported by Azure RMS?